theckman/yacspin/README.md

 `yacspin.CharSets` variable, and you can also provide your own.
 There is also a list of known colors in the `yacspin.ValidColors` variable.

+### Example

+There are runnable examples in the [examples/](https://github.com/theckman/yacspin/tree/master/examples) directory, with one simple example and one more advanced one.
+Here is a quick snippet showing usage from a very high level, with error handling omitted:

 ```Go
 cfg := yacspin.Config{
 	Frequency:       100 * time.Millisecond,